tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 ## J. Introduction to Web Applications
 You will be responsible for the first 5 parts of this web apps series:

-- Introduction to Web Applications
+1. Introduction to Web Applications
-- Introduction to JavaScript
+2. Introduction to JavaScript
-- Introduction to the Web Browser DOM
+3. Introduction to the Web Browser DOM
-- More Web Browser DOM Methods
+4. More Web Browser DOM Methods
-- JavaScript Functions
+5. JavaScript Functions

+Be sure to focus on the Discussion/Review sections (they have questions you have already answered as HW) for each of the above pages.

 You can access all of these web app tutorial pages from here:
 [web-apps-0.md](./web-apps-0.md)